chase-lsc/Chase-Test-Docs/docs/glossary.md

 **Delimited format** - with a character such as a comma (,).
 This character is called the field delimiter.

 **Dialogue box** - also called a dialog.
 It commonly find in Window operating system.
-It asks the users to choose the option
+It asks the users to choose the option.